San Sebastián to Zarautz

 Starting the hike from San Sebastián to Zarautz

-Battling the time shift, and tired from the long hike the day before, I slept in later than I should have and got a late start on the trek towards Zarautz.
+Battling the time shift, and tired from the long hike the day before, I slept in a little later than I should have and got a late start on the trek towards Zarautz.
 While I had done some hikes in the space between these two cities, I had never actually walked the entire connecting route.

+Another thing that I had forgotten about was how late the sun stays up during summertime in Spain.
 Spain has been in the “wrong” time zone since WWII, and in the summer months it is particularly noticeable.
-In June and July, it’s typical for the sun to set around 10:00PM, and as late as 11:00PM on the far western side of the country.
+In June and July, it’s typical for the sun to set after 10:00PM, and as late as 11:00PM on the far western side of the country.
 This late daylight means that it’s possible to comfortably hike late into the evening, but just make sure that you secure a place to stay ahead of time if you want to hike into the evening.

 As I made my way out of town, I started meeting more pilgrims on the trail.
 Many of them were from other regions of Spain, or other parts of Europe, but I met very few Americans in the early weeks of this hike.
-Understandably so, since the hike from all the way from France can take anywhere from 30 to 40 days to complete if you factor in rest days.
+Understandably so, since the hike from all the way from France can take anywhere from 30 to 40 days to complete if you factor in some rest days.

 If I were to do it all over again, I’d honestly pare my gear down even further.
 One of the best parts about the Camino is that you can get away with carrying very little and still have a great experience.
 I ended up ultimately leaving some unnecessary gear with a friend in Bilbao, but we’ll get to that a little later on.

-The further you get from the city center, the more quaint farmhouses you begin to come across.
+The further you get from the city center, the more quaint farmhouses you come across.
 Once you get out into the rural parts of town, the trail becomes more rugged, changing from pavement to grass and stone.

 There are fewer trail markings out between cities, but it’s hard to get lost as there is often only one obvious route to take.
 Hard, but not impossible; if you consider yourself directionally challenged, consider downloading one of the many Camino Map apps available.

 As you get further away from the cities, you’ll be seeing more farm animals and gardens, and even some stretches of coastal forest.
-In some spots, the trail can even get pretty overgrown, as seen in the photo below.
+In some spots, the trail can get pretty overgrown, as seen in the photo below.

-After a few hours of walking, I stopped in a shaded spot to eat the last of my leftover meal from the day before, a sandwich from my favorite restaurant in San Sebastián.
+After a few hours of walking, I stopped in a shaded spot to eat the last of my leftover meal from the day before, a sandwich from my favorite sandwich shop in San Sebastián.
 The midday sun was wearing me down, and I was glad to sit for a minute under a tree and rest.

 I chatted with a guy from the Netherlands as I ate, who told me he had been walking for a few weeks already through France.
 He told me he was excited to be in Spain, since there is a much more extensive system of albergues to sleep in.
 He had been wild-camping through much of France and was glad to be able to shower each night.
-I’m sure everyone around him was thankful, too.
+I’m pretty sure everyone around him was thankful, too.

 Between San Sebastián and Zarautz you’ll see some of the first vineyards along the hike, which are plentiful in this area and produce the renowned Txakoli wine variety.